-Several years ago a friend of mine, a young black man, came over to my place to rehearse for a performance I had planned.
+Several years ago a friend of mine, a young black man, came over to my apartment to rehearse for a performance I had planned.
 He entered my building through the back, up the fire escape.

-When we were done, we went out for a cup of coffee.
+When we were done, we were going out for a cup of coffee.
 In my hallway, there were about a dozen policemen wandering around.
 I realized immediately what had happened: somebody had reported a black man coming in the back of the building - even though the back entrance and the fire escape are routinely used by people who live there.

 Then the police pushed my friend against the wall, searched him and and handcuffed him.